ja-development/shape-of/README.md

 ## Optional Object Fields
+By default, any object fields described within a shapeOf schema are assumed as required fields.
 A schema describing an object type can include optional fields by using the `.optional` toggle with a standard shapeOf type validator.
 For example:
 ```javascript
 let schema = {
   'foo': shapeOf.string,